Goodna, Queensland: Amenities, facilities and services

 A wide range of established amenities, facilities, and services are to be found close to the Goodna Shopping Centre and the Goodna train station.
-Amongst these are a range of government services, large range of medical services, large range of financial services, Woolworths, Goodna Neighbourhood House, diverse range of sporting clubs, the Goodna Aquatic Centre, Woogaroo Swim Club, Brisbane River Tce retirement village, Tully Lodge retirement village, Oak Trees retirement village, Goodna Little Athletics, Goodna Rugby League Football Club, Western Spirit Football Club, Goodna Lawn Bowls Club, Goodna Netball Association, Goodna Cultural and Arts Centre, Jacaranda 2000 Toastmasters Club (Goodna), as well as local Goodna Scout Group, which was founded in 1969, celebrating its 40-year anniversary in 2009 and Girl Guide groups amongst others.
+Amongst these are a range of government services, large range of medical services, large range of financial services, Woolworths, Goodna Neighbourhood House, diverse range of sporting clubs, the Goodna Aquatic Centre, Woogaroo Swim Club, Brisbane River Tce retirement village, Tully Lodge retirement village, Oak Trees retirement village, Goodna Little Athletics, Goodna Rugby League Football Club, Western Spirit Football Club, Goodna Lawn Bowls Club, Goodna Netball Association, Goodna and Districts Gymnastics Club Inc, Goodna Cultural and Arts Centre, Jacaranda 2000 Toastmasters Club (Goodna), as well as local Goodna Scout Group, which was founded in 1969, celebrating its 40-year anniversary in 2009 and Girl Guide groups amongst others.

 Goodna Uniting Church is at 13 William Street (corner of Smith Street, 27.6086°S 152.8950°E).
 It is part of the Bremer Brisbane Presbytery of the Uniting Church in Australia.
 It was formerly known as St Ives Goodna Uniting Church.
 The Goodna Samoan congregation also meets at the church.

 House of Hope Church conduct their services at 33 Queen Street (27.6119°S 152.8969°E); it is part of the Wesleyan Methodist Church.

 Oxley Samoan Church meets at Goodna State School at 1 Albert Street (27.6059°S 152.8933°E).
 It is part of the Wesleyan Methodist Church of Australia.